-I’ve seen and dealt with a fair share of kill switches in the 19 years I’ve been riding motorcycles and driving trains (I became a train driver in 2014).
+I’ve seen and dealt with a fair share of kill switches in the 19 years I’ve been riding motorcycles and driving trains (sidenote: “I became a train driver in 2014”).

 This includes testing kill switches, activating kill switches in emergencies, and deactivating already activated kill switches too.

-A kill switch (also known as emergency stop (E-stop), emergency off (EMO) or emergency power off (EPO), is a safety mechanism used to immediately shut off a motorcycle’s engine in an emergency.
+A motorcycle kill switch (often referred to as an emergency stop (E-stop), emergency off (EMO) or emergency power off (EPO), is a safety mechanism that is operated in an emergency to immediately shut off a motorcycle’s engine.

 - Ignition wire kill switches (most common type)

 - Fuel pump cut-off switches

 - Fuse box kill switches

 Ok, So How Exactly Does A Motorcycle Kill Switch Work?